Fred Wilson served in both World Wars.

 United States Army Soldiers in Enniskillen

-Impressive photograph of American Soldiers walking along Townhall Street, Enniskillen.
+Impressive photograph of American Soldiers walking along Townhall Street, Enniskillen with my photograph of the same scene today.

 Enniskillen Railway Station